NelsonDane/auto-rsa/README.md

 To get your access token, go to your [Tradier API settings](https://dash.tradier.com/settings/api)
 ### Maybe future brokerages
 #### Fidelity
 No official or 3rd party APIs were found, so would have to create one from scratch using web scraping.
-(Kind of like these [one](https://www.youtube.com/watch?v=PrSgKllqquA) [two](https://www.youtube.com/watch?v=CF5ItVde4lc&t=315s)).
+(Kind of like these: [one](https://www.youtube.com/watch?v=PrSgKllqquA) [two](https://www.youtube.com/watch?v=CF5ItVde4lc&t=315s)).
 #### Vanguard
 Same as Fidelity.
 I found this [vanguard-api](https://github.com/rikonor/vanguard-api), but it failed when I ran it.
 #### SoFi
-No official or 3rd party APIs, but have a website.
+No official or 3rd party APIs, but they do have a website.
 So same as Fidelity and Vanguard.
 #### Webull
 Not currently working since login is broken in [webull](https://github.com/tedchou12/webull).
 Go give them a ⭐ anyways.
 ### Never working brokerages